What is Internship?

 Who can apply?

-The unit is available to all undergraduate students .
+The unit is available to all students who meet the prerequisites and course rules.
 It is your responsibility to ensure that taking a WIL unit contributes towards your course requirements, and will not prevent you from meeting your course rules.

 How to apply

 Please note that all applications are subject to the approval of the WIL Team.
 If you feel ready to submit an application for a self-sourced placement, please click the button below to view the step-by-step guide and download the necessary documents.